 Submission of Manuscripts

-Submission to African Entomology takes place totally online.
-All correspondence takes place by e-mail and via the online system.
-All authors must have seen and approved the manuscript, and the order in which authors are presented, prior to submission and after revision.
-Text and tables should be submitted as MS Word documents, and figures should be submitted as TIFF or EPS files (at least 300 dpi).
+Submission to African Entomology is completely online.
+All correspondence takes place via the online system.
+All authors must agree and approve of the manuscript to be submitted, as well as the order in which authors are presented, prior to submission and after revision.

 An accompanying cover letter should outline the significance of the paper and be addressed to the Editorial Office.
 Authors must propose at least three referees and provide their contact details.
-These may not be from the same institution as either of the authors of the manuscript and may also not include colleagues with whom the authors have recently published.
-Authors need to declare any potential conflicts of interest.
+These may not be from the same institution as either of the authors of the manuscript, and may not include colleagues with whom the authors have recently published.
+Authors need to declare any potential conflicts of interest (see Policies).

 The cover letter should also include the following statement: The authors agree that the submitted work has not been published previously (except in the form of an abstract, a published lecture or academic thesis), that the work is not under consideration for publication elsewhere and that all authors agree to the publication of this work.

-Text and tables should be submitted as MS Word documents, and figures should be submitted as TIFF or EPS files (at least 300 dpi).
-Manuscripts should be 1.5 - spaced and has line numbering throughout.
-Pages should be organized as follows:
+Text and tables should be submitted as MSWord documents.
+Manuscripts should be 1.5 - spaced and have line numbering throughout.
+Pages should be organised as follows:

 The manuscript text should include the Title, but Author information must be omitted (to ensure double-blind review).
-The title should be followed by an abstract of no more than 250 words for full-length papers, but the abstract should be omitted for short communications.
-The abstract must be followed by up to 6 key words that do not appear in the title.
+The title should be followed by an abstract of no more than 250 words for full-length papers, or 200 words for short communications.
+The abstract must be followed by up to 6 keywords that do not appear in the title.

 The Système International d’Unités (SI) must be used.
 A decimal point, not a comma, must be used when citing decimal numbers.

-Page proofs are provided for the purpose of checking printer’s errors, and not for author’s corrections such as adjustments to language, style and punctuation.
-Author’s corrections may be charged to authors.
+Page proofs are provided for the purpose of checking typographic errors, and not for author’s corrections such as adjustments to language, style and punctuation.
+Excessive author corrections may be charged to authors.

 Article Processing Charges